NikolaVk/battleship-wars/README.md

 - Ship placement
     - The player can decide where he/she wants to put the ships on the grid

-- Oponent
+- Opponent
-    - A smarter oponent that if it finds a ship it will continue to fire on it until it's gone completly
+    - A smarter opponent that if it finds a ship it will continue to fire on it until it's gone completely

 ## Data model